elysia090/Lab/docs/IPC.md

 12.1.2 Futex WAIT MUST use expected value equal to an epoch read from the doorbell word.
 12.1.3 Waiter MUST read epoch with Relaxed ordering immediately before futex_wait.
 12.1.4 The futex address passed to futex_wait/futex_wake MUST be the address of the shared 32-bit doorbell word in the mapping (the same location read/written by doorbell_* operations).
+12.1.5 Implementations MUST call futex(2) with uaddr pointing to the shared 32-bit doorbell word; expected is the 32-bit value read from that word; timeout (if any) is a relative timespec; NULL means infinite.
 12.2 Spurious wakeups and EINTR
 12.2.1 Waiter MUST treat any return from futex_wait as a prompt to recheck conditions in a loop.
 12.2.2 EINTR and EAGAIN MUST be handled as spurious returns.